-New York-based Wangechi Mutu is an artist who works in a variety of media: acrylic painting, ink drawings, sculpture, collage, video art, performance art, and installations.
+New York City and Kenya-based Wangechi Mutu is an artist who works in a variety of media: acrylic painting, ink drawings, sculpture, collage, video art, performance art, and installations.
 Mutu deals with feminist issues, sexuality, ecology, politics, and violence perpetrated against women, especially black women through a surrealistic style of art.

 Mutu, a member of the Kikuyu, one of the original precolonial nations of Kenya, was born in Nairobi, the capital of Kenya.
 She attended an all girls Catholic school through high school.
 At 17 she attended an international school, the United World College of the Atlantic in Wales for one year.
-She spent one year at Parsons School of Design in New York and then attended Cooper Union where she received her B.F.A. in 1996.
+She spent one year at Parsons School of Design in New York and then attended Cooper Union where she studied under pioneering activists, one of whom was the artist Faith Wilding.
+She received her B.F.A. from Cooper Union in 1996.
 At that time she was making sketches and creating collages and videos about the female body.
 In 2000, she received her M.F.A. in sculpture from Yale University.

 The female body, more specifically, the black female body is the subject of her art.
 Mutu uses the female form to explore the interplay between the real and the imagined.
 She combines ideas found in literature, history, legends, and in her own personal mythology to portray female identity and power.
 She said in an interview, “I was always interested in the power of the body, both as an image and as an actual mechanism . . .
 The body became the mechanism with which I was able to move my mind around all these issues of otherness, of transplanted-ness . . . as an African-raised black woman in New York City.”